WhitelistVideo

 Step-by-Step for iOS:

-1. Open the YouTube app on your iPhone or iPad
+1. Open the YouTube app on your iPhone or iPad.

-4. Choose "Don't recommend channel"
+4. Choose "Don't recommend channel."

-Limitations of Mobile Blocking
+The Reality of Mobile Blocking

 Feature Does It Work?